 And look, if the worst happens and you fail your test, don't give up.
-You're going to be disappointed, but we've got an action plan specifically for learners who have failed their test.
-We'll help you over the line.
+We've got an action plan specifically for learners who have failed their test.

 You’ve got independence and freedom, so wave goodbye to jam-packed trains, tiring bikes and smelly buses – now you can drive wherever you want, whenever you like.

 Of course, that's assuming that you've got the cash to buy a car.
 If you haven't, start saving and resort to driving your parents' motor in the meantime.